Newest Chapters

 People looked for her, of course.
 Imperial Guardsmen searched Sei Koko’s ruined estate for clues as to where she had gone based on Yang Chun’s testimony of events.
 The gold and silver concealed in the estate’s basement was gone by the time the guards began their search.
 In addition, the belongings of some missing worshipers, bone fragments and ashes were found near the site.

-Sei Koko had vanished without a trace, and no one knew how to find her.
+Sei Koko had vanished without a trace, and no one knew where she was or how to find her.
 Her trail went cold.

 No comments: